ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/platforms.md

 When a Capacitor platform is added or updated, information in the `capacitor.config.json` file is used to generate some of the project files.
 Some of this information should be changed up front:

-- The `appId` should be change to something unique like `com.kensodemann.teataster`
+- The `appId` should be change to something unique like `com.kensodemann.teataster` (only use your own name or company domain, not my name... 🤓)
 - The `appName` should be checked to ensure it is correct

 Here is an example of those changes: